-Hikawa is a shrine for the romantics at heart and it takes around 10 minute to walk here from the street of heritage stone warehouses.
-With a 1500 year history of success in matchmaking and matrimonial happiness young women will dress up in their best yakata and travel here to make their wish of finding a husband known to the shrines deities.
+Hikawa is a shrine for the romantics at heart and it takes around 10 minutes to walk there from the street of heritage stone warehouses.
+With a 1500 year history of success in matchmaking and matrimonial happiness young women will dress up in their best yukata and travel here to make their wish of finding a husband known to the deities of the shrine.

 In addition to praying at the shrine, they can also purchase a lucky charm, a fortune in the form of a tai (snapper fish), walk around the blessing tree, through the tunnel of ema and during the Enmusubi Furin festival beneath the wind chimes.
 To be honest I was walking beneath the chimes too but it was for the cooling water mist that was being sprayed on one of the hottest days of the year so far.

 We were visiting during summer and from early July until early September there’s a festival here known as the Enmusubi Furin.
 Furin are wind chimes and are often associated as a sound of summer in Japan.
 They consist of a glass bowl, some sort of small weight that’s positioned to strike the bowl making a sound when the chime moves and a piece of paper or light wooden tablet that hangs below that.
 They make a surprisingly pleasant and delicate sound when they ring out in the breeze.